arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-ble/content.md

-# BLE on the Portenta H7 For Arduino
+# BLE Connectivity on Portenta H7
-In this tutorial we will enable low energy bluetooth (BLE) on the Portenta H7 to allow an external bluetooth device to control the on-board LED either by turning it on or off.
+In this tutorial we will enable low energy bluetooth (BLE) on the Portenta H7 to allow an external bluetooth device to control the built-in LED either by turning it on or off.

 ## What you will learn